 Tui chub fish is a prevalent game fish in Pyramid Lake, Nevada.
 They have many different names, such as tui chubs, tui chub minnows, and tui.
 Tui is their most famous name because it is easier to say than tui chub.
 The most popular color for tui chub is white.
 The best technique for catching tui chub is to use a fly rod and reel.
 Fly fishing uses artificial lures made of feathers, fur, or other materials.

-Tui chub fish are delicious to eat, and they taste like a cross between walleye pike and trout.
+Tui chub fish are delicious and taste like a cross between walleye pike and trout.
 Tui chubs can grow up to 9 inches, but the average size stays between 4 to 7 inches.
 They are not very big, but they have some meat on them.
 The most popular way of cooking tui chub is by deep frying.
 Tui chubs are good to eat because they have many healthy nutrients, such as protein, calcium, and vitamin D.

 The Cui-ui fish is a giant sucker fish endemic to Pyramid Lake.
 It can grow to 53 cm (21 in) and weigh up to 3.5 kg (6 lb).
 The cui-ui is a bottom-oriented fish that is not a very strong swimmer.
 After Derby Dam was built and the Newlands Reclamation Project was established, the cui-ui population started to decrease.